DylanMartin2523/cs326-final-omega/docs/milestone2.md

 ### Feedback Endpoints
 /feedback takes in the data from the form and clears it when it finishes.
 It then pushes it to the server and can be read on the localhost/feedback.

+### Front Page Endpoints
+/posts retrieves images from forum posts and displays them on the front page

 # Screenshots
 ## Main Forum Page